DeterminateSystems/dhcpv6macd/README.md

 The prefix is assumed to be at least a /80.
 The MAC address is simply concatenated onto the prefix.

+If the DHCPv6 Solicit request does not have a MAC address, we fall back to loading the MAC from an eui64 link-local IP.
+Note that this only works if the Soliciting system encodes their MAC in their link local address via EUI-64 (privacy/stable-privacy LLAs won’t work.)

 ## What's not inside